Today, 30 August, would have been John Peel’s 82nd birthday.

 The legendary disc jockey, as fabled for his quick wit as for his mind-boggling knowledge of music (there’s even a Twitter account dedicated to some of his finest one liners) inspired a myriad of artists during a 40-year radio career, including a young, Brighton-based techno producer, Dave Clarke.

-During 909originals’ recent meeting with Clarke, we asked him just what it was about Peel’s influence that was so special.
+During one of 909originals’ recent meetings with Clarke, we asked him just what it was about Peel’s influence that was so special.

 “John Peel was the most important person the music industry could have ever hoped for,” Clarke explained.
 “I still have the recording of the first voicemail he ever left me, it’s a very sweet message.